bryantAXS/Reflection/README.md

 ## About

-Reflection is a fieldtype for ExpressionEngine that provides the user with a code editor.
+Reflection is a fieldtype for ExpressionEngine that provides site admins with a feature heavy code-editor.
 The editor is powered by <a href='http://codemirror.net/'>Code Mirror</a> and features syntax specific highlighting and color themeing options.

 ## Install